 The H145M is an economical and versatile military helicopter based on the proven EC145 helicopter family.

-It features advanced main and tail rotor gearboxes, as well as Fenestron shrouded tail rotor for better anti-torque control.
+It features advanced main and tail rotor gearboxes, as well as a Fenestron shrouded tail rotor for better anti-torque control.
 The tail rotor is fitted with composite asymmetrical blades that reduce noise levels.

 Troops can rapidly ingress / egress through large sliding side doors and the rear clamshell door.
 The rotorcraft can be fitted with mission equipment kits, including a fast rope system, and cargo hooks and hoists for transport and utility missions.

 The helicopter has a maximum take-off weight of 3.7t and can carry a useful load of 1,769kg, whereas its sling load capacity is 1,500kg.
 It measures 13.6m in length when rotors are in operation and has a width of 2.7m when blades are folded.
 The height and main rotor diameter of the helicopter are 4m and 11m, respectively.

 The H145M is equipped with a modern digital glass cockpit that integrates Helionix® avionics suite.
 This cockpit is compatible with night-vision goggles (NVG).
 It houses a head-up display (HUD) and a helmet-mounted sight display (HMSD) with day and night piloting and firing capabilities.

 Featured on the military helicopter is a mission computer, an infrared / TV electro-optical system, an emergency locator transmitter (ELT) and a laser range-finder / designator / pointer.

 The helicopter can be fitted with an incremental modular weapon system to engage conventional and asymmetric threats in the battlefield.

-It is compatible with seven- and 12-tube rocket launchers, a 20mm cannon pod, a 12.7mm machine gun pod, and air-to-surface missiles.
+It is compatible with seven-tube and 12-tube rocket launchers, a 20mm cannon pod, a 12.7mm machine gun pod, and air-to-surface missiles.
 It can also be configured to carry laser-guided rockets, as well as equipped with the HForce weapon management system for light-attack missions.

 The helicopter integrates self-sealing fuel tanks, ballistic protection, infrared (IR) suppressor, and crashworthy seats.
 The low-profile, crashworthy fuselage and redundant flight systems improve the survivability of the helicopter.